loot/libloot/docs/metadata/conditions.rst

 Types
 =====

+.. describe:: filesystem_path

+  A double-quoted filesystem path, or ``"LOOT"``, which resolves to `LOOT.exe` in the current working directory.
+Bear in mind that `LOOT.exe` may not be present if the condition is being evaluated by an application other than LOOT.

 .. describe:: file_path

   A double-quoted file path, or ``"LOOT"``, which resolves to `LOOT.exe` in the current working directory.
 Bear in mind that `LOOT.exe` may not be present if the condition is being evaluated by an application other than LOOT.